tdulcet/AutoPrimeNet/README.md

                         not want a PrimeNet account, you can use ANONYMOUS.
   -T WORK_PREFERENCE, --workpref WORK_PREFERENCE
                         Work preference, Default: 150.
 Supported work
-                        preferences: 2 (Trial factoring), 4 (P-1 factoring),
+                        preferences: 2 (Trial factoring), 4 (P-1 factoring), 5
-                        12 (Trial factoring GPU), 100 (First time LL tests), 101 (Double-check LL tests), 102 (World record LL tests), 104 (100M digit LL tests), 106 (Double-check LL tests with zero shift count), 150 (First time PRP tests), 151 (Double-check PRP tests), 152 (World record PRP tests), 153 (100M digit PRP tests), 154 (Smallest available first time PRP that needs P-1 factoring), 155 (Double-check using PRP with proof), 156 (Double-check using PRP with proof and nonzero shift count), 160 (First time PRP on Mersenne cofactors), 161 (Double-check PRP on Mersenne
+                        (ECM factoring), 8 (ECM on Mersenne cofactors), 12 (Trial factoring GPU), 100 (First time LL tests), 101 (Double-check LL tests), 102 (World record LL tests), 104 (100M digit LL tests), 106 (Double-check LL tests with zero shift count), 150 (First time PRP tests), 151 (Double-check PRP tests), 152 (World record PRP tests), 153 (100M digit PRP tests), 154 (Smallest available first time PRP that needs P-1 factoring), 155 (Double-check using PRP with proof), 156 (Double- check using PRP with proof and nonzero shift count), 160 (First time PRP on Mersenne cofactors), 161 (Double-check PRP on Mersenne cofactors).
-                        cofactors).
 Provide once to use the same work preference for all workers or once for each worker to use different work preferences.
 Not all worktypes are supported by all the GIMPS programs.
   --cert-work           Get PRP proof certification work, Default: False.
                         Currently only supported by PRPLL.
   --no-cert-work